Fmr. Councilman Bradford remembers James Flurry

 Bradford did until the end.

 For eight years the two went out to eat on a weekly basis.
-Often times their wives came along.
-The couples forming a bond.
+Oftentimes, their wives came along.
+The couples form a bond.
 Memories made through public service given.

 “The friendship was established through our common interest in this city,” said Bradford.
 “And nothing interfered with that.”